 overeat and feel out of control to stop.
 This is called binge

 do things to make up make up for overeating.
 They may make themselves throw up

 on purpose after they overeat.
 This is called purging.
 To prevent weight gain they

-may use laxatives, diuretics, weight loss pills, fast, or exercise a lot.
+may use laxatives, diuretics, weight loss pills, fast, or exercise

 judge themselves based on body shape and weight

 People with bulimia eat much more (during a set period of time) than most people

 would.
 If a person regularly binges and purges, it may be a sign of bulimia.
 Unlike

 people with anorexia who are very low weight, people with bulimia may be thin, average